Feadship: History

-Feadship was officially launched at the 1951 New York Boat Show of 1951, which showcased the use of steel, a yacht technology unused then in North America for yachts.
-With orders now flowing for both steel and aluminum, by the mid-1950s Feadship stopped building yachts in wood.
+Feadship was officially launched at the 1951 New York Boat Show of 1951, which showcased the use of steel, a technology unused then in North America for yachts.
+With orders flowing for both steel and aluminum, by the mid-1950s Feadship stopped building yachts in wood.
 This started a series of mergers, leading to just three yards within the agreement by 1966.

 The 1960s as a whole witnessed steady growth - both in the organization's reputation and the size of the vessels it built.
 85–90 ft, 100–110 ft, 120 ft with fully raised wheelhouses, trans-Atlantic capabilities; various milestones in construction history were reached and surpassed.
-By the early 1970s however, Feadship's popularity had greatly increased, with several yachts being launched each year (see list below).
+By the early 1970s, Feadship's popularity had greatly increased, with several yachts being launched each year (see list below).

 As the American economy boomed, Henry Ford and Malcolm Forbes were but two of a host of famous folk to take advantage of Feadship's custom-built yachts.

 In 1977, a separate entity was established in the US in place of the customary representative agent.
 Don Kenniston was Feadship America's first general manager, a position he held until 2008.
 The Americas office is now managed by Ted McCumber.

 Van Lent Shipyard was awarded a royal charter in 2001 and sister company De Vries Scheepsbouw received hers in 2006, each upon their hundredth anniversary, and the companies changed their names to reflect this.
 LVMH acquired Royal Van Lent in 2008.

+In September 2025 it was reported that Feadship had joined the Nuclear Energy Maritime Organization (NEMO).